Texaco (novel): Magical realism

 In Texaco there are several uses of magical realism.
 Oona Patrick describes it as integral and necessary to the book because: "...using magical realism is the only way this story could be told in full, natural because the magic emanates from an existing culture's beliefs."

 Impact

 Novelist and essayist Caryl Phillips noted that Texaco has had a significant impact on the advancement on French Caribbean history: “Patrick Chamoiseau has emerged at an important time in French Caribbean literature... he has helped the writers and the intellectuals of the French Caribbean to recognize the importance of oral transmission."

-Marie José Nzengou-Tayo's article 'Literature and Digossia: The Poetics of French and Creole' argues that the novel is significant in providing an expression of Creolization through its use of simile and metaphorical terms to express abstract ideas and give voice to oral stories, beliefs and myths.
+Marie José Nzengou-Tayo's article "Literature and Diglossia: The Poetics of French and Creole 'intellect' in Patrick Chamoiseau's Texaco" argues that the novel is significant in providing an expression of Creolization through its use of simile and metaphorical terms to express abstract ideas and give voice to oral stories, beliefs and myths.

 In 2009, Wasafiri magazine included Texaco on its list of 25 Most Influential Books published in the previous quarter-century.